 The Department of Modern Languages, Linguistics and Intercultural Communication (MLLI) offers a program leading to a M.A. in Intercultural Communication.
-Students focusing on French and Francophone, German, Hispanic, and Russian studies participate in the program in the LANGUAGES AND CULTURES concentration.
+Students focusing on French and Francophone, Hispanic, and Russian studies participate in the program in the LANGUAGES AND CULTURES concentration.
 Heritage speakers and students with an extensive background in a different culture participate in the program in the CULTURES AND DIVERSITY concentration (Fall 2021).
 Undergraduate students can enroll in an ACCELERATED BA/MA PROGRAM and take three courses at a graduate level and count them both towards the BA and the MA Degree.

-Students and faculty come from various parts of the word, and participation in the program is itself a significant intercultural experience.
-Our graduate students include returning peace corps volunteers, (THE SHRIVER PEACEWORKER PROGRAM at UMBC), teachers, foreign language students, heritage students, international educators, university and non-profit employees, and BA/MA students.
+Students and faculty come from various parts of the world, and participation in the program is itself a significant intercultural experience.
+Our graduate students include returning Peace Corps volunteers, (THE SHRIVER PEACEWORKER PROGRAM at UMBC), teachers, foreign language students, heritage students, international educators, university and non-profit employees, and BA/MA students.

 The INCC program aims: